muralimittireddy/Solar-Crops-Analysis/README.md

 1. Go to **IAM & Admin > Service Accounts** in the GCP Console.
 2. Create a new service account and assign the following roles:
-  BigQuery Admin
+  BigQuery Admin,
-  BigQuery Data Editor
+  BigQuery Data Editor,
-  BigQuery Job User
+  BigQuery Job User,
-  BigQuery Read Session User
+  BigQuery Read Session User,
-  Editor
+  Editor,
-  Storage Admin
+  Storage Admin,
-  Storage Object Creator
+  Storage Object Creator,
   Storage Object Viewer
 3. While creating the VM (in the next step), **attach this service account** to the instance.
 ---